Saving groups have long been hailed as an important element of poverty reduction strategies for the most vulnerable in Africa and beyond.

 In urban settings groups may even replace the role of family providing a social, economic and psychological safety net.Â

 Youth in low income urban areas are often very transient, with individuals having migrated from âup-countryâ and having no family locally.Â The proportion describing themselves as orphans or those raised by very loosely connected family members is high.Â Many youth, particularly young men, live alone or share accommodation.

 To me the group is more important than family because when I am in need even financially I can get anyom them, unlike from my family.

 Joyce, member of a women’s group

 One member described one of his group objectives as âto unite the youths and help the communityâ.
 In addition to weekly saving, the group operates a garbage collection service, rents out a video hall and sells water. Â Other common group-based income generating activities mentioned included: running toilet and sanitation blocks; car wash businesses; rearing poultry and other livestock; and buying properties for commercial or residential rent.Â Several groups have raised capital (one cited a loan of nearly US$4,000) for such activities from the Governmentâs youth fund âUwezoâ.

 Groups are important in keeping people busy in the face of a lack of jobs and to prevent people from being pulled into crime, and almost all have a social role supporting members in times of hardship

-The income-generating activities operated by groups rarely provide significant individual incomes as revenues usually have to be shared across 20 or more members.
-However, activities such as manning toilet blocks or garbage collection require an ongoing rota of people to keep going and provide a low but steady income.
+The income-generating activities operated by groups rarely provide significant individual incomes as revenues usually have to be shared across 20 or m However, activities such as manning toilet blocks or garbage collection require an ongoing rota of people to keep going and provide a low but steady income.